Cycling Cambodia – part3: from Phnom Penh to the Lao border. Kampong Cham, Kratie and Stung Treng

 the mystical Wat Nokor, near Kampong Cham

 Cycling (or riding or walking or whatever you like) along National Road 222, past the real Cham villages, is a very interesting ride, a good chance to cast a glimpse at this minority’s lifestyle.
-A mosque on stilts above the water is sure a unique sight.
+A mosque on stilts above the water is surely a unique sight.

 An easy 36km lead to Phumi Prek Kak (or Stueng Trang or Stung Trong), a sleepy village with a muddy riverside boardwalk, a crappy guesthouse, and nothing more, from here there’s a car ferry to cross the river, road 222 takes a turn west so to keep following the river one must cross to the east bank and hit road 308.